Quick answer

 The AI generators

 Most AI art tools generate big illustrations.
-That's great for concept art, not so great when you need a 32×32 character sprite that actually works in a game engine.
-Sprite AI generates at specific pixel sizes (16×16 through 128×128), gives you a built-in editor to fix things, and exports in formats game engines actually want.
+Not great when you need a 32×32 sprite that works in a game engine.
+Sprite AI generates at specific pixel sizes (16×16 through 128×128), includes a built-in pixel editor, and exports game-ready formats — PNG, sprite sheets, SVG.

-Where it falls short: no animation support yet (it's coming).
-And like every AI tool, some prompts nail it on the first try while others need a few attempts.
+Where it falls short: No animation support yet (coming soon).
+Some prompts need a few attempts.

 PixelLab

-PixelLab is doing something different from most generators — they've leaned hard into isometric sprites and animation.
-If you're building a top-down RPG or an isometric sim, this is worth a serious look.
+PixelLab leans hard into isometric sprites and animation.
+If you're building a top-down RPG or isometric sim, this is worth a serious look.

-The rotation feature is the standout.
-You can generate a character and get 4 or 8 directional variants automatically.
+The standout feature: generate a character and get 4 or 8 directional variants automatically.
 Anyone who's manually drawn walk cycles in 8 directions knows how much time that saves.
-Their scene and tileset generation is also solid for blocking out levels quickly.

 OpenArt

-The downside: it's a general-purpose AI art platform, not a game dev tool.
+The catch: It's a general-purpose AI art platform, not a game dev tool.
 No sprite sheet export, no pixel-specific sizing.
-You'll get a nice-looking image that might need cleanup before it works in an actual game.
+You'll need cleanup before sprites work in an actual game.

 DeepAI

-DeepAI's generator is the simplest tool on this list.
-Upload or describe, pick a style preset (Classic, Anime, etc.), and you get output.
-That's about it.
+DeepAI's generator is the simplest tool here.
+Describe or upload, pick a style, get output.
+Fast and straightforward.

 Adobe Firefly

-The catch for game devs: you can't specify exact pixel dimensions.
-Firefly thinks in terms of high-res output (up to 2000×2000), which is the opposite of what you want for a 16×16 sprite.
-It's better suited for marketing art or large illustrations than actual in-game assets.
+The catch for game devs: You can't specify exact pixel dimensions.
+Firefly outputs at up to 2000×2000 — the opposite of what you want for a 16×16 sprite.
+Better for marketing art than in-game assets.

-These require you to actually draw, pixel by pixel.
+These require drawing pixel by pixel.
 More work, more control.

-There's a reason Aseprite shows up in every pixel art discussion.
-It does everything: animation timeline, onion skinning, palette management, tilemaps, Lua scripting for automation.
-For $20 one-time (or free if you're comfortable compiling from source), it's absurdly good value.
+Aseprite does everything: animation timeline, onion skinning, palette management, tilemaps, Lua scripting. $20 one-time (or free if you compile from source).
+Absurdly good value.

 Side-by-side comparison